OutdoorAdept is a reader-supported site. Purchases made through links may earn a commission.

 3) Salomon Toundra Pro Climasalomon

-In addition to having waterproof protection, the inside of the PU-leather boot has Aerogel insulation, which will keep your feet toasty up to -40°F, making them some of the best winter shoes you can find.
+In addition to having waterproof protection, the inside of the PU-leather boot has Aerogel insulation, which will keep your feet toasty up to -40°F,-40°C, making them some of the best winter shoes you can find.

 • Aerogel